 Be aware that if you board a train and your Japan Rail Pass doesn’t cover you for the ride, playing dumb tourist won’t get you anywhere.
 You will have to pay the going rate for that fare, which is likely to equal a lot of Yen.

-Although the Japan Rail Pass isn’t valid on the metro in Tokyo, the JR trains cover much of the city, so get hold of the city’s JR map to limit your use and the additional cost of the metro.
+The Japan Rail Pass isn’t valid on the metro in Tokyo, however the JR trains cover much of the city, so get hold of the city’s JR map to limit your use and the additional cost of the metro.